 The fourth courtyard of Amer Fort Jaipur is the place where the ladies of the king’s family (Zenana) used to reside.
 There are several living rooms in it.
 King had several queens who used to live there.
 The king used to visit any of the queens as per his desire without even letting anyone know.
 There is a common corridor where all these rooms open.

 This place was the house for queen mothers and king’s consorts.
 Their female attendants would also live there.

 These were the main parts of Amer Fort.
-The fort has mesmerising and stunning architecture.
+The fort has mesmerizing and stunning architecture.
 You will get to see how the kings used to live at that time.
-You will get to see their private living rooms, their bathrooms and a lot other things.
-A part of this palace is kind of labyrinth.
+You will get to see their private living rooms, their bathrooms, and a lot of other things.
+A part of this palace is a kind of labyrinth.
 I almost got lost and then reached to the same place which I had covered.
 From the top of this fort, you can see other forts i.e. a part of Jaigarh Fort.
 The palace remains crowded as it is famous internationally and is UNESCO’s World Heritage Site.
-The light show takes place during night.
+The light show takes place during the night.
 Unfortunately, I couldn’t see the light show as I was getting late.
 Probably I would make it the next time.

 Interesting Things to do in Amer Fort Jaipur

 You can spend your entire day at Amer Fort depending on how you schedule your trip.
 I spent my half-day here and then moved to Jaigarh Fort via a tunnel.
 There some very interesting things to do at Amer Fort Jaipur which shouldn’t be missed.

 - You can enjoy the elephant ride.
 But it finishes by afternoon.
 (Rs.
 900 for two people)